KumarRobotics/kr_mav_control/doc/Lissajous.md

 # The Simple and Compound Lissajous Trackers

-This document exists to give you a sense of how to use the simple and compound lissajous trackers.
+This document shows how to use the simple and compound lissajous trackers.
 These trackers are used to create 3D Lissajous trajectories and sums of such trajectories.